 We have evaluated subsequent events through the date that our consolidated condensed financial statements are issued.
-No events have taken place that meet the definition of a subsequent event requiring adjustments to or disclosures in this filing.
+No events have taken place that meet the definition of a subsequent event requiring adjustments to or disclosures in this Form 10-Q.

 Note 2 - Basis of Presentation and New Accounting Pronouncements